 Sometimes, there are other ways you want to keep safe.
 For example, during cold months there is a real risk of pipes bursting, especially if you’re not around to shut off the water.
 Consider leaving a key with a trusted friend to make sure they check your faucets.
 You also want to make sure all that your appliances are unplugged before long trips to protect from power surges.

 Safety While You’re Away

 Depending on where you are traveling, it may be worth it to try and implement a little good practice in terms of protecting your money and valuables.
 While you may physically be okay if something is stolen, it can easily disrupt your entire trip and potentially lead to issues when you get home.
 For one, make copies of your ID and passport, and store them separately.
+If you need to renew your passport check out how to renew a passport here.
 Travelers abroad can make use of the Smart Traveler Enrollment Program, a free service for U.S. citizens and nationals.
 This allows them to enroll with the nearest U.S. Embassy or Consulate, which can assist during an emergency, such as a lost or stolen passport.